-Tombstone Brewing Company has garnered a significant reputation, seemingly overnight, for producing great beer.
-They’ve been in operation only two years, but time and again, I hear people rave about their beer.
+Tombstone Brewing Company has garnered a significant reputation for producing great beer seemingly overnight.
+They’ve been in operation only three years, but time and again, I hear people rave about their beer.
 In fact, after only three months of brewing, they nearly cracked Untappd’s Top 50 Breweries list.

 So successful has Tombstone Brewing been since their inception in April 2016 (they didn’t start brewing until November 2016), their waiting list for distribution has grown to over 1000 clients.
 That’s 1000 beer bars, restaurants, Quick-E Marts and so forth that are waiting to be added to the list to be able to get their beer.
 As of March 2019, Tombstone can only service 110 clients around the state.
 And that’s with Tombstone brewing as fast as they can.
 If you find Tombstone beer at your favorite brewpub, know that the brewpub you are in is very lucky.

 So, in March 2019, I made plans to pilgrimage to “the town too tough to die” and grab a cold one.
 I intended to stay overnight.
 Tombstone is just too far from Phoenix (and Tucson for that matter) to make a “pop-in, pop-out” visit.
 Gotta be smart; if you visit, plan to spend the night.

 My first stop upon arriving in Tombstone was getting my lodging set.
 My plan was to get my room keys and head out into town on foot.
 Tombstone is small--easy walking distance.
 I lodged at the Sagebrush Inn, about two blocks north of the main drag and four blocks from the brewery.
 There are no chain hotels in Tombstone, which might give some folks pause, but Sagebrush was perfectly fine.